craftcms/docs/docs/.artifacts/cms/5.x/console-commands.md

 </h3>

-List all available options for `action` in machine-readable format.
+List all available options for the $action in machine readable format.
+This is used for shell completion.

 <h4 id="help-list-action-options-parameters" class="command-subheading">Parameters</h4>

 action
-: Route to action.
+:  route to action